 I’ll be honest.
 I don’t look at an avocado the same way I look at other fruit.
 First of all, it’s commonly known as an alligator pear.
 That doesn’t exactly conjure up images of a plump, juicy peach, does it

 The greatest concentration of carotenoids in an avocado is in the dark green flesh just beneath the skin.
-(Careful peeling instructions to keep this dark green flesh intact are described in the photos below.)

 Another area an avocado shines is in its low-sugar and low-carb content while at the same time providing plenty of dietary fiber.
 This makes it important in regulating blood sugar.